Special Collections & Archives Policies

 - Written permission must be obtained from the owners of the copy/literary rights and from the University of North Georgia for any publication or commercial use of reproductions.
 The permission granted by the University of North Georgia Special Collections and Archives to use reproductions of material held in the collection does not constitute and may not be substituted for permission from the owner of the copy/literary rights.
 The user is directly responsible for obtaining permission from the copy/literary rights holder.

 - The Special Collections and Archives can grant permission to use materials when the University of North Georgia is the copyright holder.
-In these cases, the researcher should complete Special Collections’ permission to publish form and contact Special Collections to learn about any use fees that may apply.
-It should be noted that when granting permission to publish, the Special Collections retains its own right to publish the material, and to grant permission to others to publish it.
+In these cases, the researcher should complete Special Collections and Archives' permission to publish form and contact Special Collections and Archives to learn about any use fees that may apply.
+It should be noted that when granting permission to publish, the Special Collections and Archives retains its own right to publish the material, and to grant permission to others to publish it.

 - For books and articles